AutoCAD or Revit, which software is a better choice in 2020? Is there a clear winner between the two?

 6. Project Calculations

 Winner: Revit.
 Here is where a BIM like Revit starts to leave AutoCAD in the dust.
-To pull necessary data from an AutoCAD drawing, you will need to manually calculate quantities by meticulously by writing them down by hand or entering them into a spreadsheet.
-Revit automatically calculates this data and compiles it for you.
+To pull necessary data from an AutoCAD drawing, you will need to manually calculate quantities by meticulously writing them down or entering them into a spreadsheet.
+Revit automatically calculates and compiles this data for you.